Top 10 Reasons to Connect

 #4 To be happier outdoors

-#6.
-To be endlessly captivated
+#6 To be endlessly captivated

-#8 To be part of something larger
+#8 To be part of something bigger

 #9 To gain a sense of purpose